 Plan A Family Dinner

 This branches off from the one above and, of course, some people aren’t close with their family or don’t particularly enjoy spending time with them.
-But if you do, try to make plans to have a family dinner every once in a while.
-My family tries to do this at least once a month, but this includes about twenty of us.
+If this is you, make it a dinner with friends.
+Either way, try to make plans to have a family or friend dinner every once in a while.
+My family tries to do this at least once a month, but this includes about fifteen of us.